The Natural Edge Project

+The Natural Edge Project (TNEP) was an independent not-for-profit think-tank for sustainability based in Australia.

+Description

+The Natural Edge Project (TNEP) was located in a number of Australian cities.
+Members were hosted and mentored by several universities, including Griffith, Adelaide, QUT, and Curtin, in collaboration with the Institution of Engineers Australia.

-The Natural Edge Project (TNEP) is an independent think-tank for sustainability based in Australia.
-TNEP contributes to leading research, case studies, tools, policies and strategies for achieving sustainable development across government and business.
+TNEP contributed to leading research, case studies, tools, policies and strategies for achieving sustainable development across government and business.
 The non-profit TNEP receives mentoring and support from selected experts and leading organisations in Australia and internationally.
-TNEP delivers short courses, workshops, and conference presentations to build industry experience and relationships.
-It has published the books Natural Capitalism by Amory Lovins (1999), described as "groundbreaking" by Habitat Australia, and The Natural Advantage of Nations edited by Karlson Hargroves and Michael H Smith (2005).
-The patron of TNEP is Sir Ninian Stephen, former Governor General of Australia.
+It delivered short courses, workshops, and conference presentations to build industry experience and relationships.

+The patron of TNEP in 2005 was Sir Ninian Stephen, former Governor General of Australia.